-I regularly hear from people who’ve had their email or other online account compromised, are able to recover access to it, and change their password, only to have the account stolen again almost immediately.
+I often hear from people who’ve had their email or other online account compromised, recovered access, and changed their password, only to have the account stolen again almost immediately.

-First, you have to realize that while someone else has access to your account, they have access to everything related to that account.
+First, realize that while someone else has access to your account, they have access to everything related to that account.

 Become a Patron of Ask Leo! and go ad-free!